 Deep breath now…

-We also discuss the forthcoming republication this September of Anthony Berkeley’s novel The Wintringham Mystery (1927), orignally serialised in the Daily Mirror in 1926 before being slightly rewritten and published in novel form as Cicely Disappears (1927) under the nom de plume A. Monmouth Platts.
+We also discuss the forthcoming republication this September of Anthony Berkeley’s novel The Wintringham Mystery (1927), originally serialised in the Daily Mirror in 1926 before being slightly rewritten and published in novel form as Cicely Disappears (1927) under the nom de plume A. Monmouth Platts.
 Tony has written the introduction for this new edition, which includes the story of how the puzzle was apparently too tough even for Agatha Christie.
 Then there’s the not insignificant matter of Tony’s role as producer of the International Agatha Christie Festival, also in September, where, alongside the great and the good of Agatha Christie research and discussion, I have a small part to play about which I am very excited.

 Then we look at forthcoming projects Tony has brewing, including some very interesting Anthony Berkeley news, and…oh, hell, plenty of other things, too — as I say, it’s a jam-packed episode.
 And I ask the stupidest question I think I’ve ever recorded, which is now preserved here for posterity.